flutter/website/src/platform-integration/android/install-android/install-android-from-web-on-chromeos.md

 ---
 title: Add Android devtools for Flutter from Web on ChromeOS start
 description: Configure your ChromeOS system to develop Flutter mobile apps for Android.
-short-title: When you started with Web on ChromeOS
+short-title: Starting from Web on ChromeOS
 ---

 To add Android as a Flutter app target for ChromeOS, follow this procedure.